adrianjhpc/cirrus-website/status/index.md

 ### Current Issues

+#### Update Friday 22nd May 2020 1800

+We appreciate your patience with the unavailability of Cirrus at the current time.
+We continue to work with HPE to develop a plan to return a secure service to operation as soon as possible to enable your research to continue.

+We anticipate that Cirrus will be returned to service on Monday 22nd June.

+We do apologise for this unplanned downtime and acknowledge that it may be longer than you wish, however we believe taking the additional time now will return a more secure and better managed system going forward.
+It will also allow HPE time to complete the installation of Cirrus Phase II.
+We will adjust project duration to account for this downtime.

+As you may be aware EPCC were successful in the Tier 2 HPC call to fund Cirrus Phase II.
+The Cirrus Phase II service will build on the success of the Cirrus service by adding additional tightly integrated GPU accelerators to the system.
+GPU accelerators help supercomputing applications run faster by accelerating their core numerical calculations.

+Cirrus Phase II will have 144 NVIDIA V100 GPUs in addition to the 8 Cirrus already has and it is supported by a fast storage layer for data intensive applications.

+Further updates will be provided by user mailings and please continue to check the Cirrus status page: http://www.cirrus.ac.uk/status/
+Please also contact the Cirrus Service Desk if you have any concerns regarding this and apologies for the inconvenience caused.

 #### Update Tuesday 19th May 2020 1100

 We want to provide an update on the security incident on the Cirrus service.